 Flour is naturally a pale yellow colour when first milled and will lighten with age.

-Bleaching flours creates a softer, finer texture and the pure white colour that is commonly associated with flour - forcefully speeding up the aging process.
+Bleaching flours forcefully speeding up the aging process and creates a soft finer texture and the pure white colour that is commonly associated with flour.
 However, bleaching is most often done with chemicals and can strip the natural minerals and vitamins that wheat contains.

 WHAT IS THE DIFFERENCE BETWEEN CERTIFIED SUSTAINABLE FLOURS AND CERTIFIED ORGANIC FLOURS?

-Certified organic flours are made from grains grown and processed without the use of synthetic chemicals, fertilisers or genetically modified organisms (GMOs), with crops solely dependent on crop rotation, green manuring, composting and use of other natural resources.
+Certified organic flours are made from grains grown and processed without the use of synthetic chemicals, fertilisers or genetically modified organisms (GMOs).
+These flours are grown under the strict organic standards and rely on organic principles of farming such as crop rotation, green manuring, composting and use of other natural resources.

-Certified sustainable flours are made from grains grown using farming techniques that support soil improvement, use natural inputs and promote the long-term sustainability of the environment.
-These methods may not be 100% organic.
+Certified sustainable flours are made from grains grown using farming techniques that support soil improvement, use natural inputs and also promote the long-term sustainability of the environment.
+Australian Sustainable Produce (ASP) flours are tested to ensure that it is residue-free and non-GMO to deliver high quality, nutrient-dense food.

 WHAT IS HARD WHEAT?